Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Policy Learning with Observational Data

 \subsection{Notation and setup}

 Suppose that we have a representative sample of $n$ units independently drawn from a population $\mathcal{P}$.
-For each individual unit $i=1,\ldots,n$, we observe a set of covariates $X_i \in \mcal{X} \subseteq \R^p$ and a binary outcome $Y_i \in \{0,1\}$.
-We consider a set of $K$ possible actions, denoted by $\mcal{A}$ with $|\mcal{A}| = K$, that can be taken for each unit.
-For each unit, action $A_i$ may affect its own outcome $Y_i$ but has no impact on its pre-treatment covariates $X_i$.
-We assume no interference between units and consistency of treatment \citep{rubin1980}.
-Then, we can write the potential outcome under each action $A_i = a$ as $Y_i(a)$ where $a \in \mcal{A}$ \citep{neyman1923,Holland1986}.
+For each unit $i=1,\ldots,n$, we observe a set of covariates $\bX_i \in \mcal{X} \subseteq \R^p$ (e.g., the risk factors from Appendix Table~\ref{tab:nvca_weights}) and a binary outcome $Y_i \in \{0,1\}$.
+In our analysis presented in Section~\ref{sec:application}, we alternately consider the outcome $Y_i = 1$ as the \emph{absence} of an FTA, NCA, or NVCA.
+We consider a set of $K$ possible actions, denoted by $\mathcal{A} = \{0,1,2,\ldots,K-1\}$ that can be taken for each unit.